MicrosoftDocs/cpp-docs/docs/mfc/reference/cmonikerfile-class.md

  A pointer to a file exception.
 In the event of an error, it will be set to the cause.

 ### Return Value
  A pointer to the bind context [IBindCtx](http://msdn.microsoft.com/library/windows/desktop/ms693755) to bind with if successful; otherwise **NULL**.
 If the instance was opened with an `IBindHost` interface, the bind context is retrieved from the `IBindHost`.
 If there is no `IBindHost` interface or the interface fails to return a bind context, a bind context is created.
-For a description of the [IBindHost](http://msdn.microsoft.com/library/ie/ms775076) interface, see the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For a description of the [IBindHost](http://msdn.microsoft.com/library/ie/ms775076) interface, see the Windows SDK.

 ### Remarks
  A bind context is an object that stores information about a particular moniker binding operation.
 You can override this function to provide a custom bind context.